Red Light Therapy for ACL Tear - A Recovery Aid

 Key Features to Look for in a Device for Joint and Ligament Healing

-Your device should be able to emit the therapeutic range of red and near-infrared light.
-It should emit red light at around 610–670 nm and near-infrared light at around 804, 810, 830, 850, 980, and 1064 nm.
-These wavelengths have been effective in healing ligaments.
+• Specific Wavelengths: Your device should emit red light at around 610–670 nm and near-infrared light at around 804, 810, 830, 850, and 1064 nm.

 Total Spectrum Devices: Tailored Red Light Therapy for Injury Recovery